mpeeples2008/ArchNetSci/_book/02-network-data-formats.md

 ### Edge List {#Edgelist}

 The edge list is a very quick and easy way to capture network data.
-It simply lists the edges in the network one by one by node id: E=((n1,n2),(n1,n3),(n1,n4),...,(ni,nj)).
+It simply lists the edges in the network one by one by node id: *E=((n1,n2),(n1,n3),(n1,n4),...,(ni,nj))*.
 For the purposes of data management it is usually easiest to create an edge list as a data frame or matrix where each row represents a pair of nodes with connections going from the node in one column to the node in the second column (additional columns can be used for edge weight or other edge attributes).

-In this example, we import the Cibola dataset in this format as a data frame and then convert it to an `igraph` network object for further analysis.
+In this example, we import the Cibola data set in this format as a data frame and then convert it to an `igraph` network object for further analysis.
 You can download the [edgelist file here](data/Cibola_edgelist.csv) to follow along on your own.
 Since the edges in this network are undirected this will be a simple binary network, and we will use the `directed = FALSE` argument in the `igraph::graph_from_edgelist` function call.
 This function simply takes a edge list in tabular format and converts it to a network object R recognizes that can further be used for analysis and visualization.

 ```r